DroicheadNua/MirrorShard_2/docs/user-manual.md

    ※ Depending on the model and pricing plan, usage fees may apply

-※ Cerebras, Cohere and Mistral settings are similar to Groq
+※ Cerebras, OpenRouter, Cohere and Mistral settings are similar to Groq

 * **Mistral Agent ID**
 	Specifies the ID of the Mistral Agent.
 Required for image generation with Mistral.